Everett Mendelsohn: Career

 Mendelsohn was a co-founder of the American Association for the Advancement of Science's Committee on Science, Arms Control, and National Security and of the American Academy of Arts and Sciences' Committee on International Security Studies.
 A self-described pacifist, he was active in attempting to negotiate peace in the Middle East both as the chair of the American Academy of Arts and Sciences' Committee on Middle East Studies and through his work with the American Friends Service Committee.
 Mendelsohn had been elected a fellow of the American Association for the Advancement of Science in 1962.

 In 1968, Mendelsohn founded the Journal of the History of Biology and he served as its editor-in-chief for 31 years thereafter.
 He was elected as a member of the American Academy of Arts and Sciences in 1970.
 He received the Gregor Mendel Medal from the Czechoslovak Academy of Sciences in 1991 and the Phi Beta Kappa Teaching Prize in 1996.
-In 1998, the Harvard Graduate Council honored Mendelsohn's work mentoring students by establishing the Everett Mendelsohn Excellence in Mentoring Award, which is given annually to academics who are judged to have gone above and beyond in mentoring graduate students at Harvard.
+In the Spring of 1994, Mendelsohn was a Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden.
+In 1998, the Harvard Graduate Council honored his work mentoring students by establishing the Everett Mendelsohn Excellence in Mentoring Award, which is given annually to academics who are judged to have gone above and beyond in mentoring graduate students at Harvard.

 In 2007, when Mendelsohn announced his impending retirement, his Harvard colleague Anne Harrington described him as "one of the founders of the social history of science."
 In 2017, the Journal of the History of Biology established the Everett Mendelsohn Prize in his honor.